Digital-Identity-Labs/shibkit-meta_meta/README.md

 * Immediate access to metadata as XML or parsed Nokogiri documents
 * Conversion of metadata into convenient Ruby objects for Federations, Entities, Contacts and Organisations.
 * Easy storage of objects into databases for querying
-* Compatibility with JRuby and Java scripting - may be included in IDPs and Java applications
+* Compatibility with JRuby and Java scripting - it may then be included in Java IDPs and other Java applications (not working yet)
 * Easy integration with non-Ruby applications: MetaMeta will act as a loader to build databases of entities for use by your Java, .Net, Python or PHP application.

+### Shibkit::Disco

+Shibkit::MetaMeta provides a simple interface to data stored in SAML metadata files but does not include any persistence or query facilities, discovery protocol support, etc.

+If you are planning to use SAML metadata within your application you might be better using Shibkit::Disco, a library that builds on Shibkit::MetaMeta to provide a SAML discovery framework.
+Most features of Shibkit::MetaMeta will still be available inside Shibkit::Disco.

+  I feel the same way about disco as I do about herpes.
+  Hunter S. Thompson

+If you don't fancy the heavier framework in Shibkit::Disco you can probably get what you need from Shibkit::MetaMeta, or use it in a framework of your own.

 ## CAVEATS